munificent/craftinginterpreters/book/compiling-expressions.md

 It's hard to believe great things will flow through such a simple function.
 It writes the given byte, which may be an opcode or an operand to an instruction.
-It sends in the current token's line information so that runtime errors are associated with that line.
+It sends in the previous token's line information so that runtime errors are associated with that line.

 The chunk that we're writing gets passed into `compile()`, but it needs to make